andrewprime1/Projects/README.md

 # Projects
-Yeah, I have no idea what I'm doing...
+Yeah, I have only some idea of what I'm doing...

 var user = prompt("Do you like turtles?
 YES or NO").toUpperCase();